mattchoo2/creditcard2excel/README.md

-# How to Convert PDF to Excel Using PowerShell or Command Prompt
+# How to Batch Convert Credit Card PDF to Excel
+Note: due to `pdfplumber` imperfection in detecting blank cells.
+You do need to cut and align the date and value columns with the text labels.

 ## Prerequisites
 Before proceeding, ensure you have the following installed on your system: